garden-io/garden/docs/reference/module-types/container.md

 [tests](#tests) > artifacts

 Specify artifacts to copy out of the container after the run.
+The artifacts are stored locally under the `.garden/artifacts` directory.

 Note: Depending on the provider, this may require the container image to include `sh` `tar`, in order to enable the file transfer.

 | Type            | Required |